ropensci/MtreeRing/README.md

 ### 2. Path creation

 After image loading, you can click on the "**Measurement**" link in the sidebar, and it switches content in the main body.

+The new page has two graphical windows, named **Measurement Window** and **Zoomed Image Window**.

 A path creation consists of the following steps:

 1. Enter valid path information, including Series ID, DPI, Sampling year and Y-coordinate of the path.
 2. Click "**Create Path**" (blue button on top left corner of the **Measurement Window**).